OTFS-MDMA: An Elastic Multi-Domain Resource Utilization Mechanism for High Mobility Scenarios: Optimal Solution to The Special Case: Without Rate Constraints

 As for problem {\bf P2b-MO}, the corresponding feasibility check problem is given by

-\end{remark} Since the constraints are affine functions and ${z_{qib}^{{\rm N},q}}$, ${z_{qib}^{{\rm N},i}}$, and ${z_{qb}^{\rm{S}}}$ are constant parameters based on the lower vertex of the corresponding box, the above two problems are convex optimization problems.
-Thus, they can be efficiently solved by using the Matlab toolbox CVX \cite{grant2015cvx1}.
+\end{remark} Since the constraints are affine functions and ${z_{qib}^{{\rm N},q}}$, ${z_{qib}^{{\rm N},i}}$, and ${z_{qb}^{\rm{S}}}$ are constant values determined by the lower vertex of the corresponding box, both \ref{eqp2aF1} and \ref{eqp2aF2} are convex optimization problems.
+Then, they can be efficiently solved by using the Matlab toolbox CVX \cite{grant2015cvx1}. $\square$

 Finally, the details of applying BRB to solve the MO problem are summarized in Algorithm 1.
 Note that although this algorithm can obtain the $\varepsilon$-accuracy globally optimal solution at a lower complexity than the exhaustive search, the DPMO algorithm still imposes exponentially increasing complexity and cannot be applied to the general case involving rate constraints.